ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 let () = Cairo.hello ()
 ```

-Update the `dune` file to allow the compilation of this example aside from the
+Update the `dune` file to allow this example's compilation aside from the
 previous one.
 <!-- $MDX dir=examples -->
 <<<<<<< HEAD